 Leather upholstery and automatic climate control come standard on the top-of-the-line Limited model.
 In contrast to the other trims, the Impreza Limited can be outfitted with Subaru's EyeSight safety package.

 Most car reviewers agree that the 2017 Subaru Impreza offers a more enjoyable driving experience.
 It now handles much better than the previous generation.
 Check out the Impreza Sport if you want to have even more fun.
 While the new Impreza is not a quick car, the manual transmission makes it feel quite responsive.
 One of the Impreza's best qualities is its superb traction in wet weather.

-When equipped with the CVT automatic transmission, the 2017 Subaru Impreza can return an efficient 28 miles per gallon while city driving and up to 38 miles per gallon on the open road.
-Meanwhile, the manual version’s highway fuel economy drops to 32 mpg.
+When equipped with the CVT automatic transmission, the 2017 Subaru Impreza can return an efficient 28 mpg in town and up to 38 mpg on the open road.
+Meanwhile, the manual version's highway fuel economy drops to 32 mpg.
 Fortunately, all Impreza models are tuned to use regular unleaded gasoline.

 How to Calculate The Dealer Cost of a Subaru Impreza

 - Example: Base Subaru Impreza invoice price + the dealer Invoice price of all the options + destination - Holdback = Total Dealer Cost.